Dean Smith: Early years

 Smith was born in Emporia, Kansas, on February 28, 1931.
 Both of his parents were public school teachers.
 Smith's father, Alfred, coached the Emporia High Spartans basketball team to the 1934 state title in Kansas.
 This 1934 team was notable for having the first African American basketball player in Kansas tournament history.
 While at Emporia High School for two years and then at Topeka High School, Smith lettered in basketball all four years and was named all-state in basketball as a senior.
 Smith's interest in sports was not limited to basketball.
 Smith also played quarterback for his high school football team and catcher for the high school baseball team.

 College years

 After graduating from high school, Smith attended the University of Kansas on an academic scholarship.
-He majored in mathematics and joined Phi Gamma Delta fraternity.
+He majored in mathematics and joined the Phi Gamma Delta fraternity.
 While at Kansas, Smith continued his interest in sports by playing varsity basketball, varsity baseball, and freshman football.
 He was also a member of the Air Force ROTC detachment.
 During his time on the varsity basketball team, Kansas won the national championship in 1952.
 In 1953, the team was an NCAA tournament finalist.
 Smith's basketball coach during his time at Kansas was Phog Allen, who had been coached at the University of Kansas by the inventor of basketball, James Naismith.
 After graduation, Smith served as assistant coach at Kansas in the 1953–54 season.